Besson Street Community Garden

 The garden consists of two main parts.
 Half of the site is a 'traditional' community nature area, with a meadow, a pond and a mixed native hedge along the fence.

-The western half of the site was largely the brainchild of Mike Prime, latterly of the Council’s nature conservation section.
-It has been innovatively designed as a 'multi-cultural garden', with plants reflecting the diverse origins of people in the local community.
+The western half of the site has been innovatively designed as a 'multi-cultural garden', with plants reflecting the diverse origins of people in the local community.

-Hardy species from every continent have been planted, and most seem to thrive here, despite the traffic fumes.
-Indeed, many have outgrown the native species planted at the same time; one specimen of Eucalyptus delegatensis from Australia reached over ten metres in height in its first five years.
+Hardy species from every continent have been planted, and most seem to.
+Many have outgrown the native species planted at the same time; a Eucalyptus delegatensis from Australia reached over ten metres in height in its first five years.

-The garden became even more innovative in 1998, when a small area of temperate rainforest was planted behind the study centre.
+In 1998, a small area of temperate rainforest was planted behind the study centre.

 Study centre